nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 title: User Guide
 ---

 HelloFile is a desktop app for managing files, optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-By being able to description frequently used files/folders with a short nickname, you will be able to manage and access your files with ease.
+By being able to tag frequently used files/folders with a short nickname, you will be able to manage and access your files with ease.

 * Table of Contents
 {:toc}